The Cave People -By Max Lucado

 "The sounds in the cave were mournful, but the people didn't know it, for they had never known joy.
 The spirit in the cave was death, but the people didn't know it, for they had never known life?"

-Friends, how can someone not know their true condition?
-Do you know people who seem unaware of their true condition?
+condition?
 I do.
-I know many people who are lost in their sins and bound for hell and they don't seem to even know it.
-They don't even seem to care.
+I know many people who are lost in their sins and bound for hell and they don't

 "Light always hurts before it helps," he answered.
 "Step closer.
 The pain will soon pass."